-Credit may be granted based on test results of the College Entrance Examination Board Advanced Placement Tests, College-Level Examination Program (CLEP), International Baccalaureate, and Wabash College placement exams given on campus during Orientation.
+Credit may be granted based on test results of the College Entrance Examination Board Advanced Placement Tests, College-Level Examination Program (CLEP), International Baccalaureate, and Cambridge International Exams taken prior to enrollment at Wabash, and Wabash College placement exams given on campus during Orientation.

 All college transcripts will be evaluated by the Registrar.
 Students will be notified in writing regarding the number of credits that will transfer to Wabash, their class standing at Wabash, and what required courses, if any, they must take while at Wabash.

-More information on Credit by Examination and Advanced Placement Credit can be found in the Academic Policies section of this Bulletin.
+More information on transfer credit and credit by examination can be found in the Academic Policies section of this Bulletin.